equinox-project/equinox-js/apps/docs/docs/message-db/access-strategies.md

 # Access Strategies

+An access strategy controls how your category will _access_ events from the store.

 # Unoptimized

 The first, and likely most used access strategy is the unoptimized one.
 It'll not apply any optimised reading logic.
 When loading a stream for the first time all of its events will be loaded in batches of `batchSize` (default: `500`).
 This turns out to be a sensible default for most aggregates, especially when used in conjunction with the built-in caching layer.

 # LatestKnownEvent(type)

 There is a special case of stream whose events are all a "full-replace".
 An example could be a customer's contact preferences, or an entity view-data stream.
 This access strategy will ensure that you only load at most a single event when transacting or querying such a stream.

 # AdjacentSnapshots(type, toSnapshot, frequency)